Research catalogue

 Orchestrated Intelligence: Rethinking Knowledge Work in the Age of AI

-The defining capacity of an AI-era leader is the ability to design, sequence, and stage-manage complex human-AI workflows.
-Orchestrated intelligence is a teachable, assessable competence — decomposing problems, running accountable iteration loops, and making reasoning visible.
+The defining capacity of an AI-era leader is the ability to design, sequence, and stage-manage complex human-AI workflows: decomposing problems, running accountable iteration loops, and making reasoning visible.

 2026 · Epistemology